ferrocene/ferrocene/README.md

 ## Current status

-Ferrocene is qualified for ISO 26262 ASIL-D and IEC 61508 SiL4.
+Ferrocene is qualified for ISO 26262 (ASIL D) and IEC 61508 (SIL 4).
 Qualification for other standards and areas, such as railway and aerospace, are planned.